jeffkreeftmeijer/colorscheme/README.md

 # Colorscheme

-A library to generate Terminal color schemes.
+A library to generate Terminal.app and iTerm2 color schemes.
 Used for [wwdc16.terminal].

 [wwdc16.terminal]: https://github.com/jeffkreeftmeijer/wwdc16.terminal